Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Live updates: Follow the latest news on US-Iran war

+Thousands of devoted worshippers came together at mosques across the country in a show of unity and celebration of faith to perform the traditional morning prayers that usher in one of the most significant festivals of the Islamic calendar.

+The UAE has defended itself against a daily barrage of air strikes from Iran since hostilities broke out on February 28.

-Flights to and from Dubai International Airport (DXB) and Zayed International Airport (AUH) in Abu Dhabi have gradually resumed following a temporary closure of the UAE's airspace on Tuesday morning.
+Several flights to and from Dubai International Airport (DXB) and Zayed International Airport (AUH) in Abu Dhabi continue to be affected.

-The General Civil Aviation Authority had earlier announced a “temporary and partial closure” of the airspace to ensure the safety of flights amid continuing attacks from Iran.

-The decision to partially close the airspace was taken “as an exceptional precautionary measure,” the authority said.

-Several flights to and from the UAE continue to be impacted on Wednesday morning.

-At Zayed International Airport, cancelled arrivals included Etihad Airways' EY596 from Tel Aviv, EY433 from Hanoi, EY447 from Manila, EY006 from Washington, EY379 from Male, EY712 from Cairo, EY693 from Muscat, EY363 from Calicut, EY146 from Geneva and EY728 from Addis Ababa.
+At Zayed International Airport, cancelled arrivals on Friday included Etihad Airways' EY142 from Zurich, EY247 from Ahmedabad, EY076 from Manchester, EY303 from Islamabad, EY844 from Moscow Sheremetyevo, EY006 from Washington and EY379 from Male.

-Air India Express flights cancelled included IX715 from Kannur, IX181 from Delhi and IX541 from Trivandrum, IX347 from Calicut, IX257 from Mumbai and IX865 from Bangalore.
+Cancelled Air India Express flights included IX639 from Tiruchirappalli, IX715 from Kannur, IX541 from Trivandrum, IX417 from Kochi, IX347 from Calicut, IX257 from Mumbai and IX865 from Bangalore

-Two IndiGo flights were also cancelled: 6E1433 from Kannur and 6E1415 from Lucknow.
+IndiGo flight 6E1433 from Kannur was also cancelled and so was Royal Jordanian's RJ620 from Amman.

 The corresponding departures from AUH were consequently affected.